- Our City

-Download and view the 2017 Miami-Dade Hurricane Guide.
+Please review the Miami-Dade County Hurricane Guide.

 Do not wait until a storm threatens to start preparing.
-Before a hurricane threatens South Florida, have a plan, supplies, secure your home, and be ready.
+Before a hurricane threatens South Florida, have a plan, supplies, secure your home, plan for your pets, and be ready.
 Please review the before, during and after the storm sections of the Miami-Dade County Hurricane Guide.

 Persons with Special Needs

-New Storm Surge Evacuation Planning Zone
+Storm Surge Evacuation Planning Zone

 A storm surge has the ability to cause extensive damage posing the greatest threat during a severe weather event, and it is the main reason evacuation orders for an area are issued.
-The Miami-Dade Office of Emergency Management (OEM) has identified five Storm Surge Planning Zones within the county.
+The Miami-Dade Office of Emergency Management (OEM) has identified Storm Surge Planning Zones within the county.
 To determine if your location is within a storm surge planning zone, visit the Storm Surge Planning Zone page or call Miami-Dade County Answer Center at 3-1-1.

 Upon identification of a threat, the OEM or County Mayor will use local media to relay pertinent information, such as evacuations and shelter openings.
 It is important to monitor the news for this information.
 Remember that these planning zones deal strictly with storm surge and you will need to determine if your home is safe to remain in during a hurricane.